ladybug/kamilszymanski.github.io/_posts/2016-02-04-interpreting-jstats-number-of-full-gc-events.md

 ```

 If your answer is 4 you might be correct or far from being correct.
-It all depends on which garbage collector monitored Java process is using.
+It all depends on which garbage collector the monitored Java process was using.
-For Parallel GC 4 is the correct answer, but for CMS the correct[^3] answer is 2.
+If it was using Parallel GC the answer would be 4, but since it was using CMS the answer is different, the answer is 2.

-If you don't believe me check the GC logs from the same Java process run:
+Let's check the GC logs for the analysed Java process that uses CMS collector and see where the difference comes from:

 ```sh
 0.408: [GC (Allocation Failure) 0.408: [ParNew: 69952K->8704K(78656K), 0.0396199 secs] 69952K->21786K(253440K), 0.0397117 secs] [Times: user=0.12 sys=0.02, real=0.04 secs]